Billing Logic¶

 User Access PV¶

-- Daily count of Resource, Long Task, Error, Action data within the workspace.
+- Daily statistics on the quantity of Resource, Long Task, Error, Action data generated within the workspace.

-Note: In Guance's new billing adjustment, the larger value between "quantity/100" and PV will be used as the daily billing data.
+Note: In Guance's new billing adjustment, the larger value between "quantity/100" and PV will be taken as the billing data for the day.

 Billing Item Statistics

-The number of new PV data entries added within an hour is counted hourly.
+Hourly interval statistics for the number of new PV data items added within an hour.

-Cost Calculation Formula: Daily cost = (Actual billed quantity / 10,000) * Price (based on the applied data storage strategy)
+Cost Calculation Formula: Daily cost = Actual billed quantity/10000 * Unit Price (* Apply corresponding unit price according to the data storage strategy mentioned above *)

 Session Replay¶